deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 are only distributed between devices actively running a webxdc app that called the [joinRealtime API](https://webxdc.org/docs/spec/joinRealtimeChannel.html).

+## Webxdc apps can now be placed on mobile home screens

+XXX insert screenshots of 2-3 webxdc apps on android and iOS screens

+Both on Android and iOS you can now add an app to your home screen.
+Tapping it will directly open the app without showing any messenger screen.

 # Replacing VC-funded platforms with a ZIP file ...

 There is no shortage of Venture-Capital backed mediator platforms that